ferrocene/ferrocene/ferrocene/doc/release-notes/src/next.rst

 New features
 ------------

-The certified subset of the ``core`` library that is certified to IEC-61508 SIL 2 has been significantly expanded.
+The certified subset of the ``core`` library that is certified to IEC 61508 SIL 2 has been significantly expanded.
 For more information, see the :doc:`user-manual:core/index` and :doc:`core-certification:index`.

 Fixed known problems